DBSEAL/SEAL-Testbed-ROS2-Controls/README.md

 # SEAL-Test-bed-ROS-Controls
-Software for controlling the Sustainable Environmental Autonomous Litter Cleaner using ROS2 Humble
+Software for controlling the Sustainable Environmental Autonomous Litter Cleaner using ROS2 Humbl